epitzalis/event-ui/README.md

 * **Reactive Foms**: In all forms.
 Error messages are generated dynamically.
 * **Animations**: Event list is shown with a side animation.
 * **Redesign**: A little bit changes in CSS, HTML and resources.
 All new images are free to use and was downloaded from [pixabay.com](https://pixabay.com/es/images/search/aurora%20boreal/?colors=green)
-//TODO add image
+//TODO add image 1
 * **UX Inproved**: A little bit changes to inprove the UX.
   - Do not show "Profile" option when user is not logged.
   - Only owner can see the "Delete" and "Edit" buttons for a event.
   - Include the "Logout" button in the profile detail.
   - "Profile" option was renamed to user ID.
 * **Lazy Loading**: Added lazy loading to some modules for a better performance.
-//TODO add image
+//TODO add image 2
 * **Unit Test**: Added 60 Unit Test to cover 100% of code.
+//TODO ad image 2.5 y 2.6
 * **Zero vulnerabilities**: Project was audit with 'npm audit' and SonarQube.
 No vulnerabilities was detected.
 * **Code Comments**: More code comments was added for cover more than 11% (audited with a SonarQube rule).
 * **Compodoc**: Compodoc documentation was generated and included in the project.
-//TODO add image
+//TODO add image 3
 * **Bundle Report**: Generated to analyze bundle size for optimization.
-//TODO add image
+//TODO add image 4
 * **Zero TSLint problems**: No file with errors after running 'ng lint'
 * **SonarQube analisys**:
   - 0 bugs